10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 1. Sponge Structure: The Keccak algorithm utilizes a sponge structure, consisting of two main phases: absorbing and squeezing.
 This structure allows for versatile and secure cryptographic operations.

-2. $Keccak_f[b]$: The permutation function where b, the number of bits of the function's input and output, is 25, 50, 100, 200, 400, 800 or 1600 bits.
+2. $Keccak_f[b]$: The permutation function where b, the number of bits of the function's input and output, is 25, 50, 100, 200, 400, 800, or 1600 bits.
 Sponge construction is based on a wide random function or random permutation.
-It takes all the outputs of one round, permutes all bits.
+It takes all the outputs of one round, and permutes all bits.
 The width of the permutation is also the width of the state in the sponge construction.

 3. r: r is the bitrate.